-Curious about the about average car insurance rates in your area?
-Check out the average car insurance rates by ZIP code using our car insurance ZIP code calculator below, which displays the highest and lowest rates from up to six major insurers for the same policy.
+Are you curious about the average car insurance rates in your area?
+Check out the average car insurance rates by ZIP code using our car insurance ZIP code calculator below, which shows the highest and lowest rates from up to six major insurers for the same policy.

 Michigan residents, for instance, pay the highest average insurance rates in the nation with an annual premium of $3,141, followed by residents of Nevada, Kentucky, Washington, D.C., and Florida.